msssk/dgrid/doc/components/utilities/mouse.md

 });
 ```

-These extension events can be used as indicated in the example above, further
+Extension events can be used as indicated in the example above, further
 described in the respective section of the
 [`dojo/on` Reference Guide](http://dojotoolkit.org/reference-guide/dojo/on.html#extension-events).